-Partner, Managing Director Impact Investment Advisory & CCO: Serge LeVert-Chiasson is accountable for the impact investment advisory and compliance activities of Sarona.
-He has worked with Sarona Asset Management (formerly MEDA Investments) since 2008.
-LeVert-Chiasson serves on several private equity funds’ advisory committees, corporate boards, and chairs the Canada Forum for Impact Investment and Development (CAFIID).
-Prior to Sarona, LeVert-Chiasson was an underwriter and loan officer at Export Development Canada, a business analyst at Crédit Lyonnais, and founding chair of Agro Capital Management, a Ukrainian agricultural equipment leasing company.
-He holds an MSc in Accounting and Finance from the London School of Economics, an International MBA from the Schulich School of Business, and is a CFA charter holder.
+Managing Director of Impact & CCO: Serge oversees Sarona’s impact imperative and manages the firm’s legal and compliance work.
+Prior to joining Sarona in 2008, Serge was an underwriter and loan officer at Export Development Canada, a business analyst at Crédit Lyonnais, and founding chair of Agro Capital Management, a Ukrainian agricultural equipment leasing company.
+Today, he serves on several private equity funds’ advisory committees, corporate boards, and chairs the Canada Forum for Impact Investment and Development.
+Serge holds an MSc in Accounting and Finance from the London School of Economics, an International MBA from the Schulich School of Business, and is a CFA charter holder.

 Deborah de Rooij

-Managing Director Fund Investments: Menno Derks is responsible for selecting, reviewing, and negotiating investments in private equity funds.
-Derks leads Sarona’s activities in market mapping, portfolio construction, and investment monitoring.
+Managing Director of Private Equity: Menno oversees all private equity investments at Sarona, and is responsible for the sourcing, diligence and monitoring of investments in the Sarona Global Growth Markets Funds.
 Prior to Sarona, he served as senior investment manager and investment committee member at PGGM, a large Dutch asset manager for pension funds.
-Derks also worked at FMO, a Dutch development bank, and ABN AMRO Asset Management, where he designed and launched investment funds for institutional and private clients.
-Menno holds an MA in Business Engineering from the University of Twente, and is a CFA charter holder.
+Menno also worked at FMO, a Dutch development bank, and ABN AMRO Asset Management, where he designed and launched investment funds for institutional and private clients.
+Menno holds an MA in Business Engineering from the University of Twente and is a CFA charter holder.

-Senior Investment Associate: Emre Karabekirogullari is responsible for sourcing and analysing investment opportunities, performing due diligence, as well as participating in the internal investment decision process.
-In the last ten years, he has had several roles in M&A, and the private equity industry, focused mainly on impact investing.
-He worked as an M&A advisor at Dexia in the Istanbul office, was a fund of funds investor at European Investment Bank, served on the board as a consultant to the investment committee of Microfinance Enhancement Facility (MEF) Fund through Innpact, a Luxembourg-based consulting firm, and more recently, Karabekirogullari led fundraising and deal sourcing efforts for Fidesa Ventures, which is a private impact investing fund.
-Karabekirogullari holds an MBA degree in corporate finance from La Salle University, Philadelphia.
+Senior Investment Associate: Emre is responsible for sourcing, diligencing, proposing and monitoring investments, particularly in private equity.
+Over the last 10 years, he has worked in the private equity and investment banking sectors, with a specific focus on impact investing.
+Emre has served as an M&A advisor at Dexia in Istanbul, as a fund of funds investor at the European Investment Bank, and as a board consultant to the investment committee of Microfinance Enhancement Facility through Innpact, a Luxembourg-based consulting firm.
+More recently, he led fundraising and deal sourcing efforts for Fidesa Ventures, a private impact investing fund.
+Emre holds an MBA in Corporate Finance from La Salle University, Philadelphia.

 Mauricia A. Geissler

-Mauricia A. Geissler is an independent member of Sarona Asset Management’s investment committee.
-Ms. Geissler retired in September 2019 from her role as Amherst’s first Chief Investment Officer after sixteen years with the College.
-Under her leadership, the investment office grew to eight professionals and the Amherst and Folger Shakespeare Library endowment assets grew from roughly $800 million to nearly $3 billion.
-Prior to joining Amherst College in 2003, she held senior investment positions sitting on all three sides of the fiduciary table – as a consultant with SEI Corporation, an investment manager with Putnam Investments and an asset owner with both Lucent Technologies.
+Investment Committee Member (Independent): Mauricia serves Sarona as an independent investment committee member.
+She recently retired after serving for 16 years as Amherst College’s first CIO.
+Under her leadership, the investment office grew to eight professionals and the endowment assets grew from $800 million to $3 billion.
+Mauricia has also held senior investment positions on three sides of the fiduciary table – as consultant with SEI Corporation, investment manager with Putnam Investments, and asset owner with Lucent Technologies.
 She has expertise on issues related to investment governance and fiduciary oversight, as well as across multiple asset classes.
-Ms. Geissler serves as a Trustee for the Community Foundation of Western Massachusetts; serves on the investment committees for both the community foundation and the Amherst Survival Center; is a member of the Advisory Board of Harpswell Capital Advisors, LLC; and has served as a member of several investor advisory committees across various asset classes.
-She received her bachelor’s degree in Finance from the University of Wisconsin Madison.
+Today, Mauricia serves as a Trustee for the Community Foundation of Western Massachusetts; investment committee member for both the community foundation and the Amherst Survival Center; and is a member of the Advisory Board of Harpswell Capital Advisors, LLC.
+Mauricia has a degree in Finance from the University of Wisconsin Madison.

 J. Alex Hartzler

-J. Alex Hartzler has always been a strong supporter of Sarona as it evolved from its historical role within MEDA to becoming an independently-owned, private firm.
-He is managing partner of WCI Partners, and Chairman of the Board of Ten Thousand Villages.
-Hartzler served as Executive Vice President and Partner of Webclients.net from 2000 until the company’s sale to ValueClick in 2005.
-Initially, he worked as a corporate attorney for Buchanan Ingersoll.
-Hartzler is a graduate of Penn State University (BA, Econ), The George Washington University Law School (JD), and was a Fulbright Scholar in Cologne, Germany.
-Hartzler also sits on the Sarona Advisory Board.
+Investment Committee Member (Independent): Alex not only serves Sarona as an independent investment committee member, but he has always been a strong supporter of the firm as it evolved over the years.
+He has been an advisor and member of the firm’s Board of Directors.
+Over his career, Alex has been most active in impact investing (Sarona and MicroVest, among others), the technology sector (EVP and Partner of Webclients.net from 2000 until the company’s sale to ValueClick in 2005), and real estate development (Managing Partner of WCI Partners).
+He began his career as corporate attorney with Buchanan Ingersoll in Pennsylvania.
+Alex is a graduate of Penn State University (BA, Econ), The George Washington University Law School (JD), and was a Fulbright Scholar in Cologne, Germany.